rateeshsubramanian/LLM-Driven-vCore-Optimization/README.md

 ### Requirements
 - Mule Runtime 4 or above
-- Only CloudHub deployment model is supported
+- Currently only CloudHub deployment model is supported

-### Connected-app
+### Connected-App
   - A Connected App (client credentials) with the following scopes (make sure to include all Sub Orgs and all environments you want to manage):
     - Runtime Manager
       - Manage Applications